ashsidhu/www-rickypedia-life/src/pages/about/index.md

 >
 > _"This is a real adventure you are doing.
 Very inspiring.
 If you plan to come to USA, The Wall is open for you."_, Donald Trump, Comedian
 >
+> _"Sorry bro, I was in Russia when you came to my country.
+Otherwise I would invite you to the best Asado in the world!
+Hope you had a good time anyway."_, Lionel Messi, Model
+>
 > _"I am following Ricky's adventures since a long time.
 He inspired a lot of people in our country, including me, to travel to many countries!"_, Narendra Modi, Adventurer/Traveler/Revolutionary
 >
+> _"This guy is a genius.
+I always consult him before doing any stunts in my movies."_, Tom Cruise, Cross-country runner
+>
 > _"Oh my God!
 He is so cute!
 I am falling in love! <3"_, All the girls
->
-> _"This guy is a genius.
-I always consult him before doing any stunts in my movies."_, Tom Cruise